 Sticking to your budget isn’t enough if you aren’t still working on vital savings goals.
 If you want to save for something, you’ll be more likely to accomplish them if you prepare for them.

-Develop a savings plan, and then monitor your expenses to make sure your spending meets your priorities.
+Develop a savings plan and monitor your expenses to ensure your spending meets your priorities.

-Include debt relief as a fixed cost in your budget if paying off high-interest debt is a top priority for you.
+Include debt relief as a fixed cost in your budget if paying off high-interest debt is your top priority.
 Make a monthly payment for the debt that you budgeted for.

-Keep track of your expenses to ensure that you paid off as much debt as you expected.
+Keep track of your expenses to ensure you pay as much debt as you expect.
 If you’ve paid it off, you can focus on other goals you couldn’t achieve when you were in debt.